The Bureau of Labor Statistics reports that the demand for health services management professionals will grow 28% by 2031.

 Of course, there's a lot at stake when recruiting executive leaders: These individuals will make critical business decisions that can significantly impact your healthcare organization's future.

-1. Define Your Needs and Requirements
+2. Define Your Company's Specific Needs and Requirements

 Begin by determining your organization's specific needs and requirements, which will help set a framework for the type of work your executive will carry out.